-Surviving the Holidays Away from Home
+5 Tips for Surviving the Holidays Away from Home

 Allow Yourself a Digital Detox

 Constant reminders on social media of people with their families can make it more painful to be away.
 Turn off your phone for a while and avoid the computer.
-Give yourself some time to unwind and read that book you’ve been meaning to finish.
+Give yourself some time to unwind and read that book you’ve meant to finish.
 You don’t need daily notifications reminding you of being away when you could be finding ways to enjoy it.

+Connect with those around you.
 Just because you are away from home doesn’t mean you can’t give and receive gifts.
 The more into the season you get, the more you will help others to do the same.